browserengineering/book/book/browsersandweb.md

 lot of fun (and very satisfying) to compare your browser with a real one, or see how many websites you can successfully render.

-In my view, the web browser is an essential part of computing.
+In my view, the browser is now an essential component of computing.
 This chapter demonstrated some of the depth and history of the web and browsers, but only in really understanding how a browser works will you really appreciate and understand its beauty and power fully.
 I hope you come away from this book with